vertigis/meridian-design/docs/design-language.md

 ### Sizing and Spacing

+Sizing of buttons are set to "small", "medium", or "large" by using the "size" prop on the button.
+The width of a button will automatically adjust to the length of the content (icon and/or label).

-Buttons will adjust their width to the length of their content.
-Spacing (padding and margin) should not be manually set as they are pre-set in the Design System so that buttons can participate in the system wide density settings.
-Please refer to **[the Developer Center](https://developers.vertigisstudio.com/docs/web/configuration-layout-reference#presentation-attributes)** for more information on spacing.
+Padding within the button should not be altered or over-ridden in CSS as the padding is pre-set in the Design System so that buttons can participate in the system wide density settings.
+Margin around buttons should be controlled by the parent component.
+The parent component is responsible for the spacing around child components (like buttons), positioning, flow, and sometimes the size.
+Please refer to **[the Developer Center](https://developers.vertigisstudio.com/docs/web/configuration-layout-reference#presentation-attributes)** for more information on presentation attributes.

 ### Additional Options